nordic-rse/nordic-rse.github.io/content/about/membership.md

    the associations annual meeting and vote on the direction the association is evolving.

 ### How Do I Sign Up?

 To become a member you need to
- - register by filling out the membership form (address)
+ - register by filling out the membership form (address).
  - pay the membership fee.
-See instructions here: (address)
+See the [instructions](/about/membership-fee).

 ### Mailing List

 Would you rather just follow our activities?
  - Join the converstation on the [CodeRefinery chat](https://coderefinery.zulipchat.com) (#nordic-rse stream).
- - If you just want to hear about our upcoming events once or twice a year, sign up to our mailing list. (link)
+ - If you just want to hear about our upcoming events a couple of times a year, sign up to our mailing list. (link)